moccalotto/kaos/_rulebook/main.md

 Magic users cannot heal naturally if they have used a power within the last hour.

 ### Actions
-During each round you can take a single action such as move, attack, use a power, etc.
+During each round you can take an »action« such as move, attack, use a power, etc.
-Below is a list of possible actions.

-{% for action in site.data.actions %}
-#### {{ action.name }}
-{{ action.description }}
-{% if action.example %}
-> {{ action.example }}
-{% endif %}
-{% endfor %}
+This is called your Main Actions.

-### Surge Actions
+#### Surge Actions
-We previously stated that you can perform a single action per round.
-We lied.
-When you have taken your main action, you can choose to take one or two surge actions.
+When you have taken your main action you can choose to take one or two Surge Actions.
-These are essentially the same as normal actions, except that they are strenuous.
+Surge Actions are just like Main Actions except that they are strenuous.
-Taking a surge action drains 1d4 of your hit points.
+Taking a surge action drains 1d4 of your HP.
 If you are wearing heavy armor, the strain of taking surge actions may be even higher.

 {:.noprint}